mce777/snips/git/git_create-new-repo.md

 1. Go to `Repositories` and create a new repo (chose SSH option if you can)

+2. click on `create new repository` (note: this used to be all on the same page, but now it's on the _next_ page)

-2. Find the section `... or push existing repository from cmd-line` and run those commands:
+3. Find the section `... or push existing repository from cmd-line` and run (copy-pasta 🍝) these commands:
 ```
 git remote add origin git@github.com:xyzgitprofile/your-new-repo.git
 git branch -M main